-The Everlasting Spring: Beyond Olympus is a 300,000-word, epic trilogy featuring the heroic sagas of three couples--each in their respective eras--that span the rise of Western Civiization from the First Century AD, to America in modernity.
+The Everlasting Spring: Beyond Olympus is an epic trilogy featuring the heroic sagas of three couples--each in their respective eras--that span the rise of Western Civiization from the First Century AD, to America in modernity.

 The genre of this work is real Historical Fiction, with a number of sub-genre including: History, Adult Fiction, Romance, Action/Adventure, Mystery, Conflict, High Drama, Betrayal, Faith & Spiritually, Redemption, Peace, Judeo-Christian Values, Greco-Roman culture, and Western Traditions in the eternal search for Liberty and True Love-- Everlasting!